Froot: Froot Acoustic EP

-Froot Acoustic EP is the sixth extended play by Welsh singer and songwriter Marina Diamandis, released under the stage name Marina and the Diamonds.
+Froot Acoustic EP is the second extended play by Welsh singer and songwriter Marina Diamandis, released under the stage name Marina and the Diamonds.
 It was self-released digitally on 8 June 2015 through her Myspace page, and contains three acoustic versions of songs that originally appeared on the eponymous album.
 The music videos of these versions were released between December 2014 and March 2015.
 Because Diamandis' Myspace is currently defunct, the acoustic songs are only available in YouTube.